meyerkev/eks-tf-interview-template/README.md

 ```

 ## Setup the interviewee
 In the cluster module, there will be a variety of outputs.
-If you lost them, no worries; Just run `terraform apply` again to get a print-out of the outputs.
+If you lost them, no worries; Just run `terraform apply` again or `terraform outputs` to get a print-out of the outputs.

 Your outputs will be something like this: